family dispute arbitration in Hannibal, Ohio 43931

 Arbitration War: The Harrington Family Feud in Hannibal, Ohio

-The Harringtons had operated the bakery for three generations, but following the passing of Walter Harrington in November 2023, tensions flared over the $250,000 estate and control of the bakery’s future.
+the claimant had operated the bakery for three generations, but following the passing of Walter Harrington in November 2023, tensions flared over the $250,000 estate and control of the bakery’s future.
 Walter’s handwritten will left the business to Mark, the elder sibling, but allocated 40% of the estate value to Emily, who was not involved in daily operations.

 Emily challenged the will’s validity in December 2023, alleging undue influence and lack of clarity.
 Both parties agreed to binding arbitration to avoid a protracted court battle.
-The case was assigned to arbitrator Susan Keller, who scheduled hearings throughout February and March 2024 in a modest conference room at the Jefferson County courthouse.
+The case was assigned to arbitrator Susan Keller, who scheduled hearings throughout February and March 2024 in a modest conference room at the Monroe County courthouse.

 Mark argued that his years managing the bakery entitled him not only to ownership but also to full control of the profits, insisting the bakery’s operational value was worth far more than the liquid assets listed in the will.
 Emily countered that she deserved a fair share of both the cash and the livelihood the bakery provided.
 She also requested an accounting of recent sales, suspecting financial mismanagement.